JosephJvB/tony-g.v2/README.md

   - prob won't recreate this one (as youtube playlists) it has fewer songs so it's not as interesting!
 - youtube -> spotify (exists)
   - becomes: youtube -> youtube (new)

+I need new google auth since I'll be creating and updating youtube playlists that needs access/refresh_token stuff